Black Robin Farm and Orchard

 7) If you join us in the winter you will definitely be cold at times and you will need lots of blankets and sleeping bags and winter clothing in order to keep somewhat warm

-8) We do not have laundry facilities and might not have WIFI in the accommodations or on the farm
+8) We have limited laundry facilities and might not have WIFI in the accommodations or on the farm

 9) We take commitments seriously so if you commit to come to the farm for a month, for instance, we really need you to stay the entire time (otherwise we will be short-handed and unable to find a replacement volunteer)